tienfeek/chute-tutorials/Android/User Avatars/README.md

 Usage
 ====

+##UserAvatarApp.java
+This class is the extended Application class.
+It is registered inside the "application" tag in the manifest and is used for initializing the utility classes used in the component.

-## Starting the Activity
+## UserAvatarActivity.java
+This Activity class consists of a Button, ImageView and ProgressBar.
-SingleImagePicker Activity is called when the "Choose Photo" button is clicked.
+When "Choose Photo" button is clicked, SingleImagePickerIntentWrapper starts SingleImagePickerActivity.
 SingleImagePickerIntentWrapper is called, which represents a class that wraps the parameters needed for the intent.
 <pre><code>
 @Override
 		public void onClick(View v) {